tparchman/GAIN_summer2021/day_two/python_1_primer.md

-### Python has a diverse array of string methods, or functions, that allow efficient work with strings.
+### Python has a diverse array of string methods (these are built in functions), that allow efficient work with strings.
 A few examples below will illustrate the syntax for using these methods.
 <p>&nbsp;</p>

 `str.upper()` will convert string to uppercase: